Directing Crowd Simulations using Navigation Fields

-Sachin Patil, Jur van den Berg, Sean Curtis, Ming Lin and Dinesh Manocha
+Sachin Patil, Jur van den Berg, Sean Curtis, Ming Lin, and Dinesh Manocha

 University of North Carolina at Chapel Hill